Data & Marketing Association

-The Data & Marketing Association (formerly, Direct Marketing Association), also known as the DMA, is a trade organization for marketers.
-In 2017 their web site stated "Yes, 100 years ago we were the Direct Mail Marketing Association and then the Direct Marketing Association.
-Now we embrace ..."
+The Data & Marketing Association (DMA), formerly the Direct Marketing Association, is a trade organization for marketers.
+In 2017, their web site stated, "Yes, 100 years ago we were the Direct Mail Marketing Association and then the Direct Marketing Association.
+Now we embrace …"

-Although headquartered in the United States, its members include companies from 48 other countries, including half of the Fortune 100 companies, as well as many nonprofit organizations.
+Although headquartered in the United States, its members include companies from 48 other countries, including half of the Fortune 100 companies, as well as many non-profit organizations.
 The DMA seeks to advance all forms of direct marketing.

-A mid-2018 joint announcement with the Association of National Advertisers, stated as "to be completed as of July 1, 2018" and having as its goal "the single largest trade association in the U.S. devoted to serving all aspects of marketing" had not materialized as of the projected date.
+A mid-2018 joint announcement with the Association of National Advertisers (ANA), stated thus, "to be completed as of July 1, 2018" and having as its goal "the single largest trade association in the U.S. devoted to serving all aspects of marketing" had not materialized as of the projected date.

 As of July 1, 2019, DMA became the Data, Marketing & Analytics arm of the ANA.

 Objectives

 Its stated objectives are to advance and protect responsible data-driven marketing.

 Data-driven marketing can include any marketing where consumer data is used for marketing purposes, usually to create a more customized experience – like presenting custom offers in an email, recognizing a regular customer on a website, providing benefits through a loyalty program, showing recommendations on a website, or inclusion other special customer groups.
 It can include many marketing channels, such as postal mail, email, social, inserts, web advertising, publishing/content marketing and search.

 Members of DMA agree to comply with strict guidelines, which set ethical standards for the right way to use data responsibly in marketing.
 These cover aspects like privacy, data collection, consumer notice, use of data and other aspects of responsible marketing.
 DMA enforces these guidelines, accepting complaints from consumers or other companies, and after a member review of the practices and allowing the company to change any non-compliant practices, then publishes a list of "bad actors".
 These non compliance companies are also reported to the appropriate authorities.

 In addition to supporting those industry standards and agreeing to follow the Member Principles, companies that use data in marketing join DMA to network, grow their business, train their staff and participate in advocacy efforts.
 DMA does not address the use of consumer data for other, non-marketing uses.